Alkyne: From calcium carbide

+This was an industrially important process which provided access to hydrocarbons from coal resources for countries like Germany and China.
+However, the energy-intensive nature of this process is a major disadvantage and its share of the world's production of acetylene has steadily decreased relative to hydrocarbon cracking.

 Cracking

 Commercially, the dominant alkyne is acetylene itself, which is used as a fuel and a precursor to other compounds, e.g., acrylates.
 Hundreds of millions of kilograms are produced annually by partial oxidation of natural gas: